FAQs

 Find out whether or not the company will offer support after you leave.
 You can always reach Karen with questions and she will happily answer them.
 She knows you aren’t going to remember every detail about every single thing you saw or learned.
 You aren’t “just a client” to her, you are a relationship who most likely became a friend.
 She’ll “like” and comment on your photos on social media and celebrate your accomplishments with you, check in to see how you are doing, and welcome you as a returning guest because face it—you’ll go on another trip with her after your fantastic first experience.

 And finally—the elephant in the room (Karen’s favorite animal, by the way)—yes, Karen is making a small profit on each photo safari.
 However, as a retiree operating Blackwood Safaris as her “fun retirement gig,” she doesn’t depend on you for her living.
-Your safari cost, split among the minimum number of guests, covers her costs with a little left over as profit.
+Your safari cost, split among the minimum number of guests, covers her costs with a little left over for her time.
 That’s how business works.
-When you compare her costs with that of other photo safari operators, use our questions to find out why they are cheaper.
-Ask yourself if the money you might save is worth being stuffed in a vehicle with a lot of people, having an “award-winning” photographer who hasn’t actually won anything, is building his own portfolio and isn’t interested in teaching you anything, and whether being treated like a “profit-margin” is worth the exchange of your hard-earned cash and time off.
+You SHOULD compare her costs with that of other photo safari operators, and definitely use our questions to find out why they are cheaper.
+Ask yourself if the money you might save is worth being stuffed in a vehicle with a lot of people, having an “award-winning” photographer who hasn’t actually won anything, is building their own portfolio and isn’t actually interested in teaching you anything, and whether being treated like a “profit-margin” is worth the exchange of your hard-earned cash and time off.

 “Cheaper” can be a lot more expensive in the long run—but again, this is a question you must answer on your own.
 We hope we’ve given you additional tools to do so.